webratio/phonegap-plugin-push/README.md

 `options.ios.badge` | `Boolean`\|`String` Optional.
 If `true`\|`"true"` the device sets the badge number on receipt of notification.
 Default is `false`\|`"false"`.
 `options.ios.sound` | `Boolean`\|`String` Optional.
 If `true`\|`"true"` the device plays a sound on receipt of notification.
 Default is `false`\|`"false"`.
 `options.windows` | `JSON Object` Windows specific initialization options.
+`options.windows.silentForeground` | `Boolean` Optional.
+If `true` foreground notifications are not shown by the OS, but are still reported with an event.
+This similar to iOS/Android behavior.
+Default is `false`.

 #### Returns